 Have a Gara Titan or older TR-Race binding that won’t fit your new boots?
 Ski Trab adjustment plates are the solution.
 All plates are sold in pairs.

-Titan Flex Vario - The standard Flex 30 plate but taken up a notch.
+Titan Flex Vario - The standard Flex 30 plate, but taken up a notch.
 The Flex Vario plate is similar in construction to the Flex 30, but it has a spring-loaded track built into the adjustment plate.
 As your ski flexes, the heel piece of the binding moves closer to your boot and if the ski flexes far enough, the heel fork can jam against your boot.
 The spring-loaded travel means the whole heel piece will slide back in this scenario so the release mechanism doesn’t bind.
 This plate says "Titan 30" on the sides and ships with hardware.
 The Vario plates weigh 72g each, plus another 10g if you install the included toe shims that lessen the ramp angle change.

-60mm Heel Plate - A bolt-tension plate with 60mm rails.
+Race Heel Plate - A bolt-tension plate with 60mm rails.
 With these plates, a Ski Trab race heel will have around 25mm of adjustment range.
 Made with bomb-proof Ergal aluminum which weighs in at 29 grams (1.0 ounce) per side.
 Includes nuts, bolts, and mounting screws.

 I have a pair of Skitrab Gara Titan WC bindings mounted on Skitrab race skis.
 My boots are about 1 cm shorter than the already mounted bindings.
 Will the holes of the back plate fit the already drilled holes of the skis?
 Assuming they will fit, which plate would you recommend for me?

 Hey everyone!
 Is the weight (57gr) for both plates or just one?
 Are these the same plates as already mounted on the titan gara adjustable?
 (My gf has that fix and I think it's quite massive) I mean the atk plates are 20gr each so that's almost 3 times more...